 The Company came into existence on July 1, 2002 and sought extension till December 31, 2002 to submit the Fixed Asset Registers, which the Commission granted.
 However, the Petitioner did not submit the FAR by December 31, 2002.
-Subsequently, the Petitioner has now submitted the summary of the Valuation Report.
+Subsequently, the Petitioner has now submitted the Fixed Asset Register and the summary of the Valuation Report.